 COVID CREATIVES TOOLKIT

-the #covidcreativestoolkit was a crowdsourced compliation of free & open source resources, from digital gathering and organising tools to syllabi, that supported creative practitioners who needed to go digital in a crisis.
+the #covidcreativestoolkit was a crowdsourced mutual aid compilation of free & open source resources, from digital gathering and organising tools to syllabi, to support creative practitioners going digital in a crisis.

 ‘what can designers do to respond to covid?’, university of the arts london (UAL), april 2020